 (4) A specific plan to ensure proper maintenance of the transportation facility throughout the term of the agreement and a return of the facility to the department, if applicable, in good condition and repair;

-(5) Whether user fees will be collected on the transportation facility and the basis by which such user fees shall be determined and modified;
+(5) Whether user fees, administrative fees, or other charges will be collected for use of the transportation facility in accordance with sections 5531.11 to 5531.18 of the Revised Code and the basis by which such user fees, administrative fees, or other charges shall be determined and modified;

 (6) Compliance with applicable federal, state, and local laws;